niarada/remedy/examples/docs/public/introduction.md

 ## Summary

-Remedy aims to provide the most straight-forward server implementation for hypermedia systems, as described in the book [Hypermedia Systems](https://hypermedia.systems).
+Remedy aims to provide a straight-forward server implementation for hypermedia systems, as described in the book [Hypermedia Systems](https://hypermedia.systems).

 If you want to get started right away, please head over to the [Quickstart](/quickstart).